rp282/Gravity2D/README.md

-Gravity simulation of n-bodies with elastic collisions.
+Gravity simulation of n-bodies with elastic collisions and body osmosis.